Short-time work, a new pandemic law and pending changes to the Employment Protection Act. Here is the latest employment related news in Sweden.

-Updated 17 december 2020.
+Updated 5 mars 2021.
 We have gathered together a number of questions and answers which we frequently encounter in our practice to help companies navigate the situation.

 Vinge’s experts within trade and shipping summarise some observations on how Corona impact international trade.